 Healthy feces are brown and well formed.
 Diarrhea is loose, watery, and discolored, and can be a symptom of illnesses, parasites, or overfeeding.
-If your foster develops diarrhea, bring a sample of the most normal part of the stool into the SAPA!
-Medical Clinic to be tested.
-Feed a bland diet of cooked white rice and boiled chicken (3 parts rice to 1 part meat) until the diarrhea subsides.
-Due to the stress of a new environment, your foster may experience diarrhea for the first few days.
+If your foster develops diarrhea, feed a bland diet of cooked white rice and boiled chicken (3 parts rice to 1 part meat) until the diarrhea subsides.
+Due to the stress of a new environment, your foster may experience diarrhea for the first day or two.
+If it goes on for longer than 2 days, please email the Medical Care Center at appointment@sanantoniopetsalive.org